STORM-IRIT/Radium-Engine/Docs/material.md

 } // namespace Ra
 ```

-Then, the Assimp loader, located in the `IO/AssimpLoader` subdirectory will instanciate the
+Then, the Assimp loader, located in the `IO/AssimpLoader` subdirectory will instantiate the
 `BlinnPhongMaterialData` when loading a file in the following way :
 ```cpp
 void AssimpGeometryDataLoader::loadMaterial( const aiMaterial& material,